From the Blog

 Open a Bank Account

 Once you have formed your business, I recommend you open a bank account for your business.
 It will ease bookkeeping, avoid confusion when it is time to file taxes, and better equip your defense in the event your business is litigated against.
 When deciding to open a business account, consider the cost.
 Are you able to manage the account in a way that prevents you incurring fees?
 Does the type of account and the features associated with the account make sense for the type of business that you have?
 For example, if your business is a cash heavy business, does the financial institution charge cash handling fees?
-You should also consider whether the financial institution provides ongoing support for your business and is able to answer questions you may have about your business
+You should also consider whether the financial institution provides ongoing support for your business and is able to answer questions you may have about your business.

 Once your bank account has been opened you should keep all business and personal expenses separate.